-Definition: Dynamic Keyword Insertion, or DKI, is an advanced form of Pay-Per-Click (PPC) advertisement that changes ad content to match a search query.
+Dynamic Keyword Insertion, or DKI, is an advanced form of pay-per-click (PPC) advertising that changes ad content to match a search query.
 In ecommerce, this technique is most useful when creating ads that are grouped around a single subject, since the ads can be automatically tailored to be more relevant to the exact search term.

-Effective search marketing for ecommerce generates visibility for conusmers with an intent to purchase.
+Effective search marketing for ecommerce generates visibility for consumers with an intent to purchase.
 For example, a merchant specializing in cat food wants to increase visibility on SERPs for queries which denote a user's intent to buy cat food rather than searching for, say, ingredients to make his or her own cat food -- which doesn’t do the merchant much good as he or she would be serving up their ad to a potential competitor vs a potential customer.

-If they have an ad campaign titled "Need Cat Food?", it can use Dynamic Keyword Insertion to further appeal to a user's specific query.
-This could include:
+If they have an ad with copy: "Need Cat Food?", the merchant could use Dynamic Keyword Insertion to further appeal to a user's related, specific query.

-Each of these keywords appeals to a different value customers might have.
+Each of these keywords appeals to a different value point for customers.
 Individually, each may not bring in a great number of customers, but advertising to all of them can help bring in enough sales to make the advertising campaign worthwhile.
 Please note that this doesn’t mean you advertise to all in the same ad group within that campaign -- just overall across your account.
 More on this in a bit.

 By necessity, the landing pages for Dynamic Keyword Insertion campaigns can't be overly targeted, unless you want to put in the time and energy to develop tons of landing pages -- which let’s be honest, most of us are looking to get more while investing less.
 Users could arrive from multiple different keywords, so the page needs to have the flexibility to remain relevant for all of them (other than the DKI variable you’re changing out) to maintain or increase conversion rates.
 In this case, a landing page showcasing the company's varieties of cat food would probably be the most appropriate choice.

 To work well, Dynamic Keyword Insertion requires that every keyword in the campaign fits with the ad.
 This is usually accomplished with a straightforward [Adjective] + [Noun] format, especially because the character limitations on pay-per-click ads tend to make long-tail keywords too difficult to use.